TBF of CT - Tournament Rules

 REFUNDS: People who chose to withdraw from a tournament on or prior to the Friday immediately before the tournament, will be automatically reimbursed their entry fees.
 People who choose to withdraw from a tournament after the Friday before the tournament will be reimbursed only after approval of the Board of Directors at the next regularly scheduled T.B.F, monthly meeting (contestant must petition for the reimbursement at this meeting).
 Any monies which are not reimbursed will be utilized (at the Board of Directors approval) for the tournament trail, and or trophies.

 TOURNAMENT PAIRINGS: For all tournaments (trail events) there will be a random pairing of the contestants by the tournament committee.
-Clubs who wish to fish as a club event may pair within the club, if 50% or more of the club is fishing.
+Clubs who wish to fish the state trail event as a club event may pair within the club, if 50% or more of the club is fishing the event.
 Contestants will only be allowed to fish together two (2) times during a tournament year.
-In each event the tournament committee will designate two or three boats as “open boats”.
-These two boats will be left open (no non-boater) in case of emergency so that no non-boater is left on the shore.
-These boats will be picked at random and not more than one time during the tournament year.

 BOAT EQUIPMENT: All boats must be in full compliance with state laws and Coast Guard regulations.
 All boats must have working kill switches (which must be worn at all times when the internal combustion motor is running).
 All boats must have a working mechanically aerated live well capable of holding and sustaining two limits of fish (Bass).
 Boats must be large enough to be safe and comfortable for two anglers and their equipment (as determined by the Tournament Director and committee).
 All boats must be equipped with a seat for the non-boater partner.